OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: The OnsagerNet architecture and learning algorithm

-We implement the generalized Onsager principle based on {\eqref{eq:GOPdform}}. \ $\tilde{M} (h)$, $\tilde{W} (h)$, $V (h)$ and $f(h)$ are represented by neural networks with shared hidden layers and are combined according to \eqref{eq:GOPdform}.
-The resulting composite network is named OnsagerNet.
+We implement the generalized Onsager principle based on equation {\eqref{eq:GOPdform}}. \ $\tilde{M} (h)$, $\tilde{W} (h)$, $V (h)$ and $f(h)$ are represented by neural networks with shared hidden layers and are combined according to {\eqref{eq:GOPdform}}.
+The resulting composite network is named \emph{OnsagerNet}.
+Accounting for (anti-)symmetry, the numbers of independent variables in $\tilde{M} (h)$, $\tilde{W} (h), V (h), f (h)$ are $(m + 1) m / 2, (m - 1) m / 2$, $1$, and $m$, respectively.

 One important fact is that $V (h)$, as an energy function, should be lower bounded.
-To ensure this explicitly, we take
+To ensure this automatically, one may define $V(h) = \frac{1}{2} U(h)^2 + C$, where $C$ is some constant that is smaller than or equal to $V$'s lower bound.
+Since the constant $C$ does not affect the dynamics, we drop it in numerical implementation.
+The actual form we take is